IsoNet-cryoET/IsoNet/tutorial/Example2.md

 ## Extract Subtomograms

-This step extracts small 3D volumes (here we also call subtomograms) randomly from previous described tomograms or deconvoluded tomograms.
-If you provide a mask in your tomogram star file, the center of the subtomograms are inside the mask areas.
+This step extracts small 3D volumes (here we also call subtomograms) randomly from previously described tomograms or deconvoluted tomograms.
+If you provide a mask in your tomogram star file, the center of the subtomograms is inside the mask areas.
 The number of subtomograms to be extracted in each tomogram is defined in the **\_rlnNumberSubtomo** column in your tomogram star file.
 You can edit those as your desired value.
-Usually total 300 subtomograms are sufficient for network training.
+Usually, total of 300 subtomograms are sufficient for network training.

-The following command takes your tomogram star file as input and generate subtomograms in a folder named subtomo as well as a file named subtomo.star
+The following command takes your tomogram star file as input and Generates subtomograms in a folder named subtomo as well as a file named subtomo.star

 ``` {.bash language="bash"}